The Constitution of the Youngstown State University Student Government Association

 Section 1: Membership

-1. The membership of the Executive Committee shall consist of the President, Executive Vice President, Vice President for Financial Affairs, Vice President for Student Life, Vice President for University Affairs, Chief of Staff, Secretary of Technology, Parliamentarian, and all advisors to the Student Government Association.
+1. The membership of the Executive Committee shall consist of the President, Executive Vice President, Vice President for Financial Affairs, Vice President for Student Life, Vice President for Assessment and Enrichment, Chief of Staff, Secretary of Technology, Parliamentarian, and all advisors to the Student Government Association.

 2. The faculty and administrative advisors shall not vote in Executive Committee meetings.

-3. The Vice President for Student Life, Vice President for University Affairs, and Parliamentarian shall be elected by the Representatives-Elect after the last regularly scheduled meeting of the Legislative Assembly during the spring semester.
+3. The Vice President for Student Life, Vice President for Assessment and Enrichment, and Parliamentarian shall be elected by the Representatives-Elect after the last regularly scheduled meeting of the Legislative Assembly during the spring semester.
 The procedure outlined in Article VI, Section 7.2 of the Constitution shall be followed for this election.

 4. The President shall appoint the Vice President for Financial Affairs.